 where $\Delta \bm Q = \bm x \bm W_\text{down} \bm W_\text{up}$, with $\bm W_\text{down}\in \mathbb R^{d\times r}$ and $\bm W_\text{up}\in \mathbb R^{r\times d}$, and similarly for $\Delta \bm K$ with a different pair of weights.
 While LoRA can leverage the strong ability of the attention layers, we note that all attentions in point cloud transformer are constrained within local patches.
 LoRA methods are thus inherently limited by the prevalent design of local attention.
 With only limited rank $r << d$, it could fail to provide global context of the target dataset.

 \paragraph{Pompt tuning.} Prompt tuning methods~\cite{prefix,prefix_prompt} explicitly introduce global tokens into the attention:

-where $\bm P_K, \bm P_V\in\mathbb R^{m\times d}$ are two set of tokens prepending to the original key-value pair.
+where $\bm P_K, \bm P_V\in\mathbb R^{m\times d}$ are two sets of tokens prepending to the original key-value pair.
 In spite of the constraint of local patches, prompt tokens can be duplicated into each patch.
 However, with $m << n$, it can be hard for a few static external tokens to capture scene-specific context that can vary across point clouds within the same dataset.
-In addition, it also overlooks the spatial pattern of the point cloud, lacking the adaptation on local point features.
+In addition, it also overlooks the spatial pattern of the point cloud, lacking the adaptation to local point features.

 \paragraph{Others.} There are more methods that explore other aspects.
-Selective tunings propose to tune a small subset of the forzen model parameters, such as BitFit~\cite{select_bitfit} that tunes only bias terms.
+Selective tunings propose to tune a small subset of the frozen model parameters, such as BitFit~\cite{select_bitfit} that tunes only bias terms.
 Hybrid methods are also explored, such as MAM~\cite{adap_mam} that couples FFN adapter with prompt tuning for attention layer.
-These methods yet still inherit the constraints from those representative PEFT methods, which are hindered by the local attention and fails to recognize the spatial structure.
+These methods still inherit the constraints from those representative PEFT methods, which are hindered by the local attention and fail to recognize the spatial structure.